Without this vital information, equity release could end up as a nightmare for you and your family!

-With renting, you are essentially paying off someone else’s mortgage, whereas you are accumulating your own asset by buying.
+With renting, you essentially pay off someone else’s mortgage, whereas you accumulate your own asset by buying.

 The benefit of renting is that you have the freedom to move around when your lease expired.
 On the other hand, you can rent out your investment property as an additional form of income.